Cost of LivingUpdated May 2026

 LowNational avg: $4,000High

-Chesapeake's southern location means humidity, hurricanes, and the occasional ice storm create a unique set of cost pressures that keep expenses elevated year-round.
+Chesapeake's southern location means heat, humidity, heavy rain, and storm seasons create maintenance pressure that keeps cooling, drainage, and exterior upkeep costs elevated.
 The housing picture is equally important: a balanced market where patient buyers find deals and sellers price realistically.
 When it comes to cost of living, the local workforce reflects a workforce that's neither flooded nor starved — expect prices in the normal range with room to negotiate.
 This is a market with distinct micro-neighborhoods where prices can shift by 15-20% across zip codes.

 What Matters Most